How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 • For effective results, use a high-power source for a high-power laser beam.
 You can also include a shielding gas to protect the laser welding junction from outside contaminants.
 However, always keep the welding metal in a free state of contraction and expansion during the entire laser welding process.

-• Welding speed has an effect on overall weld quality and the heat-affected zone.
-As a result, for laser welding, ensure that the speed and laser power of the laser beam are balanced.
+• Welding speed has a direct effect on overall weld quality and the heat-affected zone (HAZ).
+As a result, for laser welding, ensure that the speed and laser power of the laser beam are perfectly balanced.
 Another crucial factor to consider for proper energy distribution and heat concentration is controlling the focus and spot size of the laser beam.

-• There are times when the material is corrosive, then you have corrosion resistance while working in such mediums.
+• There are times when the material is corrosive, then you must ensure corrosion resistance while working in such mediums.
 However, we insist on conducting quality control tests to ensure the durability of laser welding joints.

 6 Ways to Assess the Strength of Laser Joints